 Barbara Kyle is a believer.
 In addition to AFib, the 79-year-old great-grandmother suffers from Charcot-Marie-Tooth, a hereditary disease that affects her balance and gait.
 “I worry about falling.
 Outside our home, I always walk with a cane,” she says.

-Eager to reduce her dependency on blood thinners, in March 2019 Barbara became the 10th patient at UPMC to receive a WATCHMAN implant from Dr. Jabbour.
-He has now performed nearly 200 procedures.
+Eager to reduce her dependency on blood thinners, in March 2019 Barbara became the 10th patient at UPMC to receive the implant from Dr. Jabbour.
+He has now performed more than 200 procedures.

 “After an overnight stay at UPMC, I was able to go home with very minor restrictions,” says Barbara.
 “It was very simple and painless.”